-4. Protein Can Reduce Cravings and Desire for Late-Night Snacking
+4. Protein Can Reduce Cravings and Desire Calorie-laden Snacking

 A food craving is different from normal hunger.
-Eating more protein has been shown to reduce cravings and desire for late-night snacking.
-Just eating a high-protein breakfast may have a powerful effect.
+Eating more protein has been shown to reduce cravings and desire for snacking.
+Just eating a high-protein breakfast like CLICK, the all-in-one coffee protein, may have a powerful effect.